dotnet/docs-maui/docs/ios/apple-account-management.md

 When you select an Apple Developer Account and a Team name, the **View Details...** button becomes enabled.
 Clicking it opens the team details dialog that displays a list of signing identifies and provisioning profiles that are installed on your machine.
 This dialog organizes the signing identities by type, with the **Status** column advising you if the certificate is:

 - **Valid**.
 The signing identity (both the certificate and the private key) is installed on your machine and has not expired.
 - **Not in Keychain**.
 Apple holds a valid signing identity.
 To install this on your machine, it must be exported from another machine.
-You cannot download the signing identity from the Apple Developer portal as it will not contain the private key.
+You cannot download the signing identity from the Apple Developer portal as it doesn't contain the private key.
 - **Private key is missing**.
 A certificate with no private key is installed in the keychain.
 - **Expired**.
 The certificate is expired.
 You should remove this from your keychain.